enflow/component-spam-filter/README.md

 ## Blacklist updates
 Pull Requests for blacklist changes are always welcome!
 You can find the blacklist files on https://github.com/enflow-nl/spam-filter-blacklists
-Changes on this list are automatically pulled in with every `composer update`, as this package includes the `master` version of the blacklist.
+Changes on this list are automatically pulled in with every `composer update`, as this package includes the `master` version of the spam-filter-blacklists package.

 ## Testing
 ``` bash